aunnnn/RHLinePlot/README.md

 ![Demo](https://raw.githubusercontent.com/aunnnn/RHLinePlot/master/rhplot-demo-new.gif)

+Looking for how to do the **moving price label effect**?
+[Another repo here.](https://github.com/aunnnn/MovingNumbersView).

 ## Features
 - Support glowing indicator, i.e. for real-time data
 - Highlight active segment
 - Laser mode!

 Play around with the example app to see possible customizations and the Robinhood-style view shown in the demo.

-The **moving price effect** in that page would be worthy of another repo [here](https://github.com/aunnnn/MovingNumbersView).

 ## Installation
 Just use the source however you like.
 The library is in folder `RHLinePlot`.